Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 Reach out to us to discuss your needs or get an advice and, when you’re ready, book a session to experience this process firsthand.
 We are here to support you, wherever you are on your path.

-I’m Elena Jacinta, a Somatic Experiencing practitioner and founder of Back To Your Body - Somatic Therapy, a virtual private practice offering a safe space to attend to your nervous system and trauma through the body.
-At Back To Your Body - Somatic Therapy we help individuals and couples with nervous system regulation, psychosomatic symptoms, shock trauma, developmental/ attachment trauma, systemic and generational trauma.
+I’m Elena Jacinta, a Somatic Experiencing practitioner and founder of Back To Your Body, a virtual somatic therapy practice offering a supportive space to attend to your nervous system and trauma through the body.
+At Back To Your Body, we help individuals and couples with nervous system regulation, psychosomatic symptoms, shock trauma, developmental/ attachment trauma, systemic and generational trauma.